tofuengine/tofu/CODING_STYLE.md

 > In the not-so-distant future the aim is to move to OpenGL/ES 2.0, which is almost identical to OpenGL 3.3 core in feature but ensure compatibility and ease-of-porting to browsers.

 It's unclear whether *OpenGL 3.3 core* is supported on macOS.
-But then, we aren't interesting in targeting the engine to Apple computers, for the moment being.
+But then, we aren't interested in targeting the engine to Apple computers, for the moment being.

 ## Internal State Policy